-As each new hub is built, the University will work with TransLink to explore the relocation of the nearest community shuttle stop to that hub, allowing a more convenient, safe and pleasant waiting and drop-off location.
+As each new Mixed-Use Hub is built, the University will work with TransLink to explore the relocation of the nearest community shuttle stop to that Hub, allowing a more convenient, safe and pleasant waiting and drop-off location.

 The University will continue to negotiate all shuttles schedules, in relation to demand, with TransLink.
 In addition, the University will encourage TransLink to construct all permanent transit stops to meet accessibility guidelines.